cocreature/purelyfunctional-blog/posts/2018-04-02-llvm-hs-jit-external-function.md

 environment variable to make sure it is found when you run the executable.

-If you want to use the static library then things are a bit more
+If you want to use the static library, then things are a bit more
 involved: Just adding `externalstatic` to `extra-libraries` will not work since the linker will omit unused symbols when linking against static libraries.
 Since the linker does not know about the reference to